LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 Step 1: Classify Request Complexity

-Classification signals may include:
+Effective classification signals include:

-• Prompt length (token count threshold)
+• Prompt length and token thresholds

-• Task type metadata (summary, extraction, reasoning)
+• Task type (summarization, extraction, reasoning)

-• Embedding similarity score
+• Embedding similarity or semantic relevance scores

-• Historical task performance data
+• Historical performance and accuracy data

-• User tier (free vs enterprise)
+• User tier or priority level (free vs enterprise)

-# Pseudocode: Complexity Classification def classify_request(prompt, metadata): token_length = count_tokens(prompt) if metadata[“task_type”] == “classification”: return “low” if token_length < 300: return "low" if metadata["requires_reasoning"]: return "high" return "medium"
+# Pseudocode: Complexity Classificationdef classify_request(prompt, metadata): token_length = count_tokens(prompt)if metadata[“task_type”] == “classification”: return “low”if token_length < 300: return "low"if metadata["requires_reasoning"]: return "high"return "medium"

 In global cloud environments (US-East, EU-West, APAC regions), this classification logic can run regionally to minimize latency while maintaining centralized policy control.